 Thank you for contacting me about so-called ‘no fault’ divorce.

-The end of a marriage is an extremely painful time for any couple, and I am aware of the strength of feeling on this issue.
+The end of a marriage is an extremely painful time for any couple and I am aware of the strength of feeling on this issue.
 When a relationship ends, it cannot be right for the law to introduce or exacerbate conflict between divorcing couples.
-Currently, in the Government's view, couples have an incentive to blame each other for the end of marriage based on ‘unreasonable behaviour’, adultery or desertion unless they can wait to divorce on the basis of separation for a minimum of two years, even if the separation is mutual.
+Currently, couples have an incentive to blame each other for the end of marriage based on ‘unreasonable behaviour’, adultery or desertion unless they can wait to divorce on the basis of separation for a minimum of two years, even if the separation is mutual.
 If one spouse objects to the divorce then the other spouse must wait five years before seeking a divorce.